savvas-paragkamian/crete-idea/README.md

 Download all the metadata of the GOLD database from [here](https://gold.jgi.doe.gov/downloads).
 Select the `Public Studies/Biosamples/SPs/APs/Organisms Excel` option.

-## IUCN
+## IUCN RedList

 More than 650 assessments of species that occur in Crete are available in IUCN Red Lists.
+The download was two-fold, one for species data and one for species spatial occurrences.

 ## EUROPEAN SOIL DATA CENTRE (ESDAC)